-- Mowing is the most basic yet most important cultural practice to consider when developing a management plan. - The mowing practices implemented on a facility will have an impact on turf density, texture, color, root development, and wear tolerance. - Mowing practices affect turfgrass growth.
-Frequent mowing at low heights will increase shoot density and tillering, but will also decrease root and rhizome growth as a result of plant stress associated with removal of leaf tissue. - With Arkansas weather conditions, infrequent mowing may be performed at times.
-Taking off no more than one-third of the leaf baldes. - Proper mowing height is a function of the species/cultivar being managed and the intended use of the site.
+- The mowing practices implemented on a facility will have an impact on turf density, texture, color, root development, and wear tolerance. - Mowing practices affect turfgrass growth.
+Frequent mowing will increase shoot density and tillering.
+It will also decrease root and rhizome growth as a result of plant stress associated with removal of leaf tissue. - Infrequent mowing results in alternating cycles of vegetative growth followed by scalping, which further depletes food reserves of the plants. - Proper mowing height is a function of the species/cultivar being managed and the intended use of the site.
 Other factors influencing mowing height include mowing frequency, shade, mowing equipment, time of year, root growth, and abiotic and biotic stress.